Lightning-Network-Plus/lnpclient/README.md

 * No background jobs (ex. sidekiq)

-* Requires a bitcoin lightning node that would simulate an umbrel node locally with the following environment variables
+* Requires a bitcoin lightning node (LND) that would simulate an umbrel node locally with the following environment variables

 ## Environmental variables